mhathiyari/RRT_Experimentation/README.md

-## RRTStar_Dynamics has intergrated car dynamics with bicycle model
+## RRTStar_Dynamics (Intergrated car dynamics with bicycle model

-It has Dyanamics of the vehicle inetegrated in to the planner.Hence only generates dyanmically feasable trajectories.
+It has dynamics of the vehicle inetegrated in to the planner.Hence only generates dynamically feasable trajectories.
 * The sampling space is 1000x1000 m
 * Speed is 10 m/s
 * Bicycle model of car dynamics is used.